Nursing Professional Development

-Developed in 2006, the RN Residency program is was designed for all new graduate nurses, nurses who have been practicing for less than one year, or new to the acute-care hospital setting.
-The RN Residency program is designed to provide classroom and clinical learning experience for novice nurses.
-The program provides an opportunity for the resident nurse to reflect on precepted experience in their clinical setting and connect nursing practice to evidence-based resources, policies, and procedures.
-The program takes a hands-on approach by offering both classroom instruction and practical exposure to a variety of area in the hospital.
+Developed in 2006, the RN Residency program is designed for all new graduate nurses, nurses who have been practicing for less than one year, or new to the acute-care hospital setting.
+The RN Residency program is designed to provide classroom and clinical learning experiences for novice nurses.
+The program provides an opportunity for the resident nurse to reflect on precepted experiences in their clinical setting and connect nursing practice to evidence-based resources, policies, and procedures.
+The program takes a hands-on approach by offering both classroom instruction and practical exposure to a variety of areas in the hospital.

 RN Residency Program: Additional Information

-The RN Residency program is a team approach to professional development that includes the graduate nurse, nurse clinician, nurse manager, preceptor, and the RN Residency Program coordinators.
-The resident is offered the opportunity to be paired with a mentor for the first year of practice.
-The goal of the mentoring program is to provide an opportunity for an experienced professional to share a caring and helping relationship with a novice professional by enhancing and supporting their professional growth and development.
+The RN Residency program introduces a team approach to professional development that includes the graduate nurse, nurse clinician, nurse manager, preceptor, and the RN Residency Program coordinators.
+The resident is offered the opportunity to be paired with a mentor during the first year of practice.
+The mentor program is designed to help the resident transition into their new role and help to achieve processional goals.
 The RN Residency Program uses the American Nurses Association’s Scope and Standards of Practice, Patricia Benner’s Novice to Expert Theory (based on the Dreyfus Model of Skill Acquisition) and Memorial’s Professional Practice Model, Relationship-Based Care, patterned after Dr. Jean Watson’s Theory of Human Caring.

 Professional standards for practice that are incorporated include, but are not limited to:

 - Nursing process

 - Developing leadership skills